tenzir/tenzir/tools/mdx-regenerate/README.md

 also redundanctly stored in the partitions itself, but is usually read from a separate file as a perfomance optimization.

-During startup VAST attempts to construct the "meta index" out of all the partition synopses.
+During startup VAST attempts to construct the "catalog" out of all the partition synopses.
 Where the files are missing, corrupted or outdated they are regenerated from the data contained.